okta/okta-oidc-js/packages/okta-react/README.md

 ## Create Routes

-Here are the minimum requirements for a working example:
+Here is a minimal working example.
+This example defines 3 routes:

 * **/** - Anyone can access the home page
 * **/protected** - Protected is only visible to authenticated users